|CHAIR :||Šepić, Senad|

 Parliamentary Assembly of the Council of Europe within its activities also reviews all actual social issues and political events so ten standing committees were established for this purpose:

-- Political Affairs Committee
+- Committee on Political Affairs and Democracy (AS/Pol)

-- Committee on Legal Affairs and Human Rights
+- Committee on Legal Affairs and Human Rights (AS/Jur)

-- Committee on Economic Affairs and Development
+- Committee on Social Affairs, Health and Sustainable Development (AS/Soc)

-- Committee on Migration, Refugees and Population
+- Committee on Migration, Refugees and Displaced Persons (AS/Mig)

-- Committee on Culture, Science and Education
+- Committee on Culture, Science, Education and Media (AS/Cult)

-- Committee on Equal Opportunities for Women and Men
+- Committee on Equality and Non-Discrimination (AS/Ega)

-- Committee on Rules of Procedure, Immunities and Institutional Affairs
+- Committee on Rules of Procedure, Immunities and Institutional Affairs (AS/Pro)

 Headquarters of the Parliamentary Assembly of the Council of Europe is in Strasbourg (France) where the Plenary Session meets four times a year: end of January, April, June and beginning of October.
 Committee meetings, including the Bureau and Standing Committee meetings are held regularly between plenary sessions and between the sessions.